antonscheffer/XJV/README.md

 # XJV
 A small function to get data from a JSON string using JSON-path selectors.<br/>
 I use it to parse configuration files or input parameters.<br/>
 This functions assumes that you know the structure of the JSON string.
-You need to know that where to find the value you are looking for.<br/>
+You need to know where to find the value you are looking for.<br/>
 And it only returns one value, no sets.
-So a wildcard like [*} to get all the values from a array won't work.
+So a wildcard like [*] to get all the values from a array won't work.
 ~~~
 declare
   ... <function xjv>